 Welcoming the Sabbath

 We light our Sabbath candles and say blessings around dinnertime.
-Usually, this is done just at the start of the Sabbath, which is just after sunset, but since it’s easier with the little ones, we usher the Sabbath in an hour or so early.
-A job commonly reserved for the woman of the house; my oldest daughter says the prayer after I light the candles.
+Usually, this is done just after sunset at the start of the Sabbath, a job commonly reserved for the woman of the house.
+My oldest daughter says the prayer after I light the candles.
 She covers her head with a headscarf to say the blessing, which is a sign of respect for God.

 Click here for a Step-by-Step guide to welcoming the Sabbath!